 Dropshipping and print-on-demand models share common benefits:

-- Up-front capital is not required making it a low-risk model.
+- Up-front capital is not required making it a business with low startup costs.
 Print-on-demand businesses only pay fees to third-party suppliers as orders are shipped

 - Inventory management is taken care of and orders are automated by professional third-party printing suppliers like Printify and Printful